lexandro/dockery/README.md

 0.2.4
 - Add: filter by table header fields in containers list
 - Add: filter by table header fields in images list

+0.2.5
+- Add: container details/volumes-from (get volume from other containers)
+- Add: privileged containers should show warning color in details or maybe in the lists too
+- Add: display privileged container on container details page
+- Add: mark privileged containers on container list page
+- Add: Show environment variables on container details page